yuvaldd9/odidion/README.md

 As my project is an anonymous platform, the main Graphical interface is the dashboard.
 The services that use this platform host they own GUI, and considered separately.

-Not very nice…
-You will never understand my design attitude – Only one person have access to this interface and it's me so I know the best what good for me 😊
 1)	Router View:
 2)	Log View: